THE IWF LEADERSHIP FOUNDATION IS THE EDUCATIONAL COMPONENT OF THE INTERNATIONAL WOMEN'S FORUM (IWF).

 - help the next generation of women leaders from diverse backgrounds to reach new levels of achievement

-Applications for the 2020-2021 Fellows Program are due June 1.
+Applications for the 2020-2021 Fellows Program were due June 1.
 You can access the application and brochure below.
+Program details for 2021-2022 to follow.

 NOT SURPRISINGLY, IWF FOUNDATION'S LEADERSHIP FELLOWS PROGRAM HAS INSPIRED LOCAL PROGRAMS SPONSORED BY AFFILIATE FORUMS AROUND THE WORLD: